phpandroidgladiator/todoist-api/source/includes/_sharing.md

 Argument | Description
 -------- | -----------
-id | The shared project of which to take the ownership.
+project_id | The shared project of which to take the ownership.

 ## Accept a business invitation